Introduction

 Two types of indicators are used to measure the effectiveness of the GPEC GEPP system:

-A judicious use of HR indicators, combined with rigorous monitoring, can enable companies to successfully navigate the business transformation process based on GPEC GEPP.
+The judicious use of HR indicators, combined with rigorous monitoring, can enable companies to successfully navigate the business transformation process based on GPEC GEPP.

 Personalized support with GPEC GEPP